edumserrano/dotnet-sdk-extensions/docs/configuration/options-without-IOptions.md

 * From Visual Studio, set the `demos\extensions-demos\options\OptionsValue\OptionsValue.csproj` project as the Startup Project.
 * Run the project.
-* Browse to https://localhost:5001/ and the following message should be displayed:
+* Your browser should open at https://localhost:5001/ and the following message should be displayed:

 ```
 appsettings says: Hello from typed configuration
 ```

-Analyse the [StartupOptionsValue class](/demos/extensions-demos/options/OptionsValue/Startup.cs) for more information on how this extension works.
+Analyse the [Startup class](/demos/extensions-demos/options/OptionsValue/Startup.cs) for more information on how this extension works.